How to Find Spammy Backlinks & How to Get Rid of Them

 Being familiar and checking for toxic backlinks regularly can help monitor the health of your website or blog and keep your SEO game strong.
 Such harmful links can sabotage your efforts, reducing website traffic, and negatively impacting your SERP ranking.

 Building high-quality backlinks is a slow process.
 Any sudden increase in the number of backlinks can raise alarms for Google leading to penalties.
+For a sense of scale, average backlink growth benchmarks sit at roughly 15-20% a year, so spikes well beyond that are the ones that look unnatural.
 Google can be fairly strict when it comes to the quality of your backlinks.
 That means, a handful of good quality backlinks are far better than a large bunch of poor-quality ones.

 Spammy backlinks can harm your website's reputation.
 If your site is found linked to untrustworthy or shady websites, users may lose trust, which can lower traffic and damage your brand's reputation.